• Home

 Family Villa, west coast Sri Lanka

-This villa also gave us the best internet connection we’ve ever had in Sri Lanka, thanks to a portable hot-spot.
+This villa gave us the best internet connection we’ve ever had in Sri Lanka, thanks to a portable hot-spot.

 We particularly loved the wildlife around the villa, a huge monitor lizard, stunning blue kingfishers, egrets and little three striped squirrels were all regular visitors.

-The Beach, Between Balapitya and Ambalangoda
+The Beach, Between Main Balapitya Beach and Ambalangoda

 Secluded beach Ambalangoda Balapitya sri Lanka